toderesa97/SpanningGraph/README.md

 - Open List (OL): stores nodes that are pending to be analysed.
 Depending on the search method a new set of nodes are inserted by its front or back.
 There is a subtle modification regarding BSS.
-- Close List (CL): a list comprised by nodes already analysed.
+- Close List (CL): a list comprised of nodes already analysed.
 If a node that is being analysed is contained within this list, this node is discarded.
 The node is ditched because a loop has been discovered.

 ### What is the code expected to do?